index3RICK/sql-data-warehouse-project/EDA/README.md

 This folder contains the SQL scripts used to perform an Exploratory Data Analysis (EDA) on the Gold Layer of the Data Warehouse.

-The objective is to understand the structure, quality and business characteristics of the data before creating dashboards or performing advanced analytics.
+The purpose of this phase is to understand the structure, quality, distribution, and business characteristics of the data before building dashboards or applying advanced analytics techniques.

 ---

 # Objectives

-- Explore database objects.
+- Explore database objects and metadata.
-- Understand table structures.
+- Understand the structure of the analytical model.
 - Identify Dimensions and Measures.
-- Calculate business KPIs.
+- Calculate key business metrics (KPIs).
-- Analyze data distribution.
+- Analyze data distribution and magnitude.
-- Discover business patterns.
+- Discover business patterns and trends.
-- Prepare the dataset for future analysis.
+- Prepare a reliable dataset for Business Intelligence and Advanced Analytics.

 ---